Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Introduction

 \IEEEPARstart{I}{ndoor} positioning has become a fundamental enabling technology for a wide range of location-aware applications in smart buildings, robotics, and the Internet of Things (IoT).
 Although the global navigation satellite systems (GNSSs) are predominant and well-established solutions that can provide reliable positioning performance in outdoor scenarios, they face challenges indoors, including severe signal attenuation and degraded reliability\cite{yang2024,yao2024}.
 Under this background, a variety of indoor positioning technologies have been developed, such as WiFi\cite{yu2024}, Bluetooth low energy (BLE)\cite{pan2025}, ultra-wideband (UWB)\cite{wang2025}, radio frequency identification (RFID)\cite{xu2023}, and visible light positioning (VLP)\cite{Xu2025,Shi2025,SU2023,vpca,vovlp,He2024VLP,pan2025VLP}.
 Among these, the VLP technology has attracted increasing attention, as it can achieve high accuracy while leveraging existing lighting infrastructure at a low cost\cite{Zhu2024ASurvey}.

 \IEEEpubidadjcol

-VLP systems employ light-emitting diodes (LEDs) as transmitters, which periodically broadcast data packets containing essential information, such as the LED identities (IDs) via visible light communication (VLC).
-To receive these signals, two types of receivers are commonly used: Photodiodes (PDs)\cite{Shi2025,Xu2025,SU2023} and cameras\cite{vpca,vovlp,He2024VLP,pan2025VLP}, each with its own advantages and limitations\cite{Zhu2024ASurvey,Bastiaens2024,Li2025}.
+{Depending on whether optical modulation is required, VLP can generally be categorized into modulated and unmodulated systems\cite{Alijani2025}.
+Moreover, according to whether the target carries a receiving device, VLP can also be classified as device-based and device-free systems\cite{Wang2020Passive,Alijani2026}.
+This work focus on the modulated, device-based VLP, which employs light-emitting diodes (LEDs) as transmitters, periodically broadcasting data packets containing essential information, such as the LED identities (IDs), via visible light communication (VLC).} To receive these signals, two types of receivers are commonly used: Photodiodes (PDs)\cite{Shi2025,Xu2025,SU2023} and cameras\cite{vpca,vovlp,He2024VLP,pan2025VLP}, each with its own advantages and limitations\cite{Zhu2024ASurvey,Bastiaens2024,Li2025}.
 Camera-based methods typically utilize complementary metal-oxide-semiconductor (CMOS) cameras to capture images of LED luminaires.
 By exploiting the rolling-shutter effect (RSE), the LED IDs can be detected and decoded, while visual features extracted from the captured images can be jointly used for 6-degrees of freedom (DoF) camera pose estimation (CPE).
-Besides their strong robustness to ambient light interference\cite{vovlp}, camera-based methods leverage the ubiquitous availability of cameras which support a wide range of applications beyond positioning.
-Consequently, camera-based methods are regarded as practical, flexible, and easy to integrate into existing systems\cite{Zhu2024ASurvey,Bastiaens2024}.
-However, achieving high-accuracy VLP with fewer LEDs while maintaining robustness across heterogeneous LED shapes remains a challenging open problem.
+Besides their strong robustness to ambient light interference\cite{vpca,vovlp}, camera-based methods leverage the ubiquitous availability of cameras which support a wide range of applications beyond positioning.
+Consequently, camera-based methods are regarded as practical, flexible, and easy to integrate into existing systems\cite{Zhu2024ASurvey,Bastiaens2024}. {Nevertheless, camera-based VLP may still face several practical challenges, including relatively high computational complexity, increased power consumption, and potential privacy concerns associated with image acquisition and processing\cite{Saeed2019}.} However, achieving high-accuracy VLP with fewer LEDs while maintaining robustness across heterogeneous LED shapes remains a challenging open problem.